 My first week at York

 I remember feeling so scared that I was going to be so old and too out-of-touch for the A level leavers who were starting with me!
 I could not have been more wrong.
 Archaeology immediately welcomed us all, and all the other students treated me just like any other!
-I felt right at home, and fell so in love with King’s Manor.
-I bragged to everyone who had been with me on my access course because it’s so beautiful.
-It’s definitely the perfect place to study Archaeology.
+I felt right at home.
+York is definitely the perfect place to study Archaeology.

 Studying with the kiddo